bamboo/idris-cil/README.md

 main = putStrLn "Hello, Idris!"
 ```

-Compile it to cil and execute it with mono:
+Compile it to cil and execute it with [.NET Core](https://www.microsoft.com/net/core):

 ```
 idris --codegen cil Main.idr -o HelloWorld.exe \
-  && mono HelloWorld.exe
+  && dotnet HelloWorld.exe
 ```

-The resulting assemblies can also be used with .NET or Unity.
+The resulting assemblies can also be used with Mono or Unity.

 ## Installing